 - instant light with no warm- up time

 - a longer lifetime than traditional street lights, reducing maintenance costs

 As well as benefitting residents and businesses the investment will help the council continue to deliver vital services.

 At the moment, 54% of the Council’s electricity costs (excluding schools) relate to energy use on street lights.
 Once our investments into LED lighting have been made these costs will be reduced by around 40% a year whilst also meaning maintenance costs will be reduced.
 Savings that are vital for the Council.

 In some cases, we may need to adjust the position of an existing street light or install additional lights to achieve the required lighting levels for the road.
-If this is the case we will write to you before we start work.

 Our frequently asked questions leaflet (PDF 669.21Kb) provides more information about our LED improvements including details about what to expect before, during and after works take place.